 Before using tigecycline injection,

-- tell your doctor and pharmacist if you are allergic to tigecycline injection; other tetracycline antibiotics such as doxycycline (Monodox, Oracea, Vibramcyin), minocycline (Dynacin, Minocin, Solodyn), and tetracycline (in Helidac, in Pylera); any other medications, or any of the ingredients in tigecycline injection.
+- tell your doctor and pharmacist if you are allergic to tigecycline injection; other tetracycline antibiotics such as demeclocycline, doxycycline (Monodox, Oracea, Vibramcyin), minocycline (Dynacin, Minocin, Solodyn), and tetracycline (Achromycin V, in Pylera); any other medications, or any of the ingredients in tigecycline injection.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven); or oral contraceptives (birth control pills).
+Be sure to mention anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you have or have ever had liver disease.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- tell your doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while using tigecycline injection, call your doctor.

-- you should know that when tigecycline injection is used during pregnancy or in babies or children up to age 8, it can cause the teeth to become permanently stained.
+- you should know that when tigecycline injection is used during the second or third trimester of pregnancy or in babies or children up to age 8, it can cause the teeth to become permanently stained and temporarily affect bone growth.
 Tigecycline should not be used in children under age 8 unless your doctor decides it is needed.

 What special dietary instructions should I follow?